TobKed/django_on_gcp/README.md

 Default name for the secret is `superuser_credentials`.
 These credentials are used by `cloudbuild/create_superuser.yaml` GCB pipeline for relevant superuser creation.

-Easy way to quickly create and destroy Google Secrets is `gcloud` cli.
+An easy way to quickly create and destroy Google Secrets is to use the `gcloud` cli.
-Optionally resources could be created in TF as well, however if superuser credentials will be needed only once it does not seem to be the best idea to store it as IaC.
+Optionally, resources could be created in TF as well, however if superuser credentials are needed only once, it does not seem to be the best idea to store it as IaC.

- 1. Create secret
+ 1. Create the secret:

     ```shell
     export SECRET_NAME="superuser_credentials"